xiaohedu/labelImg/README.rst

 You can refer to the below hotkeys to speed up your workflow.

-Steps (YOLO)
+Steps (PascalVOC)
 ~~~~~

 1. In ``data/predefined_classes.txt`` define the list of classes that will be used for your training.

 2. Build and launch using the instructions above.

-3. Right below "Save" button in toolbar, click "PascalVOC" button to switch to YOLO format.
+3. Right below "Save" button in toolbar, click "YOLO" button to switch to PascalVOC format.

 4. You may use Open/OpenDIR to process single or multiple images.
 When finished with single image, click save.

-A txt file of yolo format will be saved in the same folder as your image with same name.
+A xml file of PascalVOC format will be saved in the same folder as your image with same name.
 A file named "classes.txt" is saved to that folder too. "classes.txt" defines the list of class names that your yolo label refers to.

 Note: